drts01/notes/stackedit/presentations/2020-py-env.md

 This talk applies to both developers and system engineers.

 ## Long
-After years of working with Python
+After years of working with Python, the tools available are finally coming together to work symbiotically.

 ## Outline